JRMeyer/jrmeyer.github.io/about.md

 permalink: /about/
 ---

-My name's Josh Meyer and I'm a PhD student in linguistics at the University of Arizona, working on automatic speech recognition.
+My name is Josh Meyer and I'm a PhD student in linguistics at the University of Arizona.
+My research is mainly on automatic speech recognition, but I do some natural language processing and general machine learning as well.
 This blog is some of what I'm learning along the way.

+In case you're interested, you can find my [academic CV here]({{ site.url }}/misc/josh-meyer-cv.pdf).

-If you have comments or spot some issues in a post, I would very much appreciate your feedback!
+If you have comments or spot some issues in a post, I would very much appreciate your thoughts!

 joshuameyer # email $ arizona $ edu {# -> @, $ -> .}